 The number of shares issued or options granted, the exercise price and option term or options granted, the vesting schedule and escrow periods of shares issued and options granted, under the 2016 Plans are determined by the Remuneration Committee, in accordance with the provisions of the 2016 Plans, and specified in an offer document from our Company and accepted by the eligible person, subject to the terms of the 2016 Plans.
-Options granted under the 2016 Plans will be unlisted and exercisable at an exercise price equal to less than market value of an ordinary share on the ASX at the date of grant, or such other exercise price that the Remuneration Committee; however, no option will be exercisable after the expiration of ten years from the date of its grant.
+Options granted under the 2016 Plans will be unlisted and exercisable at an exercise price equal to less than market value of an ordinary share on the ASX at the date of grant, or such other exercise price that the Remuneration Committee determines to be appropriate under the circumstances.
+The term of an option granted under the 2016 Plans will be determined by the Remuneration Committee; however, no option will be exercisable after the expiration of ten years from the date of its grant.
 Except as otherwise provided in the 2016 Plans or determined by the Remuneration Committee and set forth in an offer document, the issuance of shares and exercise of options granted under the 2016 Plans will (i) vest over a four year period in four equal installments, 25% at the end of each year from the date of grant, and /or (ii) will be subject to other performance criteria and hurdles, as determined by the Remuneration Committee.